pimyn-girgis/Sequential_Signed_Multiplier/README.md

 - The rightmost eight switches represent the multiplicand.

 The seven-segment displays are used as follows:
-- The leftmost display indicates the sign of the product.
+- The leftmost display indicates the sign of the product ; if the product is positive , the leftmost display is turned off otherwise it shows the negative sign.
 - The remaining three displays show the unsigned product.

 The push buttons have the following functions: